Alphabet murders: Wanda Walkowicz

 Seventeen months later, at approximately 5:00 p.m. on April 2, 1973, 11-year-old Wanda Walkowicz disappeared from the east side of Rochester while returning home from an errand.
 According to the owner of the delicatessen Walkowicz had been instructed to visit, the child had purchased the groceries she had been instructed to buy at approximately 5:15 p.m. before she had begun walking alone down Conkey Avenue.
 Walkowicz was reported missing by her mother, Joyce, at 8:00 p.m.

 Police immediately launched an intense search to locate Walkowicz.
 Almost fifty detectives searched several square miles of the terrain around her home, the delicatessen, and areas around the Genesee River where she had been known to play.
 These searches failed to locate the child, although several neighborhood residents recalled observing Walkowicz, struggling to carry the bag of groceries, walking just north of Avenue B. Three classmates specifically observed her bracing the bag against a fence so that she could improve her grip as a brown vehicle drove past her.

 Walkowicz's fully clothed body was found by a police officer at 10:15 a.m. the following day, discarded at the base of a hillside alongside an access road to State Route 104 in Webster, approximately 7 mile from Rochester.
 The position of her body indicated she had likely been thrown from a moving vehicle, with her body rolling down the embankment.

 An autopsy revealed she had been sexually assaulted, then strangled from behind with a ligature, most likely a belt.
 Several defensive wounds indicated Walkowicz had fought her murderer.
 In addition, her body had been redressed after death.
-The autopsy also revealed traces of semen and pubic hair upon the child's body.
+The autopsy also revealed traces of semen and pubic hair on the child's body.
 Furthermore, several strands of white cat fur were found upon her clothing, although the Walkowicz family did not own a pet with fur of this color.